Florida statewide teachers' strike of 1968: Causes of the strike

 The primary causes of the strike were an increase in activism among Florida's teachers, leading to the transformation of the FEA into a labor union, and state underfunding of the Florida education system.
 According to a contemporary article in Time:

 The root of the trouble goes back to [Governor] Kirk's 1966 election campaign, in which he promised to produce something of a political miracle: to hold state taxes steady and at the same time make Florida "first in the nation in education."
 State educators dismissed the incompatible promises as idle oratory—only to discover that Kirk was not kidding—at least about the tax lid.
 He vetoed $130 million worth of special appropriations for the schools voted by the 1967 legislature.

 The teachers had some reason to complain that this was the wrong time to pull tight the purse strings.
 The average teacher salary in Florida is $6,660, which is $660 below the national norm.
 And while Florida is growing rapidly in population and wealth, it is actually slipping in the share of state revenue devoted to education.
 It ranks tenth among the states in per-capita income, but at $523 per pupil, ranks 37th in what it spends on the schools.
 Ten years ago the state contributed 59% of the cost of the schools; last year this had shrunk to 42%—and many counties have been hard pressed to make up the difference.

+The motivations for the strike can also be traced back to the 1950's, with a group of Florida legislators known as the Pork Chop Gang.
+The Pork Chop Gang were more interested in a "rural-centric conservative ideology that maintained school segregation, while simultaneously disregarding districts outside of their electorate".
+They were criticized by both parents and politicians in the state who argued that their approach to education was detrimental to educational quality and growth.
+A 1965 investigative report conducted by the National Education Association (NEA) found that lack of funding as a result of Pork Chop Gang legislature control was a huge reason for frustration among educators at the time.

+In the same year, Governor Hayden Burns, who held alleged ties to the Pork Chop Gang, called a legislative session focused on education, mainly with respects to funding issues.
+The Florida Education Association (FEA) demanded more funding, including things such as more school resources and a competitive salary schedule.
+The legislature dismissed the demands of the FEA, sparking a new era of teacher militancy that would later be on display during the 1968 walkout.
+FEA Secretary at the time, Phil Constans, cited the 1965 session of the legislature as the turning point for the FEA.